Buying Probate and Estate Real Estate

 The Courts Have Rules

 The courts have plenty of rules.
-One biggie is they will be certain the property is marketed and sold at the best possible price.
-AS a result, to ensure this, the court requires certain steps, processes and procedures be followed.
-Probate laws can vary from state to state.
+One biggie is they’ll be certain the property is marketed and sold at the best possible price.
+As a result, to ensure this, the court requires certain steps, processes and procedures be followed.
+Probate laws vary from state to state.

 Buying “AS-IS”